nus-tic4001-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

-Librarian is a cross-platform CLI application tool for managing book borrowing related activities.
+**Librarian** is a cross-platform CLI application tool for managing book borrowing related activities.
 The app is optimized, i.e. shortcut keys are provided, to support efficient typing experience of end-users.

 Librarian allows the users to: <code>list</code> <code>search</code> <code>borrow</code> <code>return</code> <code>reserve</code>

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of Librarian app, `duke.jar` and the library.txt, [here](https://github.com/AY2223S1-TIC4001-F18-1/tp/releases).
+2. Download the latest version of Librarian app, `librarian.jar` and the library.txt, [here](https://github.com/AY2223S1-TIC4001-F18-1/tp/releases).
 3. Copy the file to the folder you want to use as the working folder for your Librarian.
 4. Open a terminal and navigate to the working folder where the Librarian app is copied.
-5. To run the application, type `java -jar duke.jar` and hit the `enter` key.
+5. To run the application, type `java -jar librarian.jar` and hit the `enter` key.
 6. To see what commands are available and their use, you may either type `help/` or `h/`, then hit the `enter` key, or see the Features section below.

 ## Features